Law Enforcement Officer Position

 Felony Conviction(s) as a Juvenile None.

-Ability to Read & Write the English Language
+Ability to Read, Speak & Write the English Language

 Multi-lingual applicants that are also fluent reading and writing English are encouraged to apply.
 WDFW is committed to a diverse and inclusive work environment.

-College Requirement Two years college coursework ( 60 semester or 90 quarter credits) in any discipline, OR three years of paid full-time, natural resource experience OR three years honorable Active Duty Military Service.
+College Requirement Two years college coursework ( 60 semester or 90 quarter credits) in any discipline; OR three years of paid full-time, natural resource experience; OR three years honorable Active Duty Military Service; OR three years of paid Law Enforcement experience.

 Multiple Scores from Same Applicant We only consider the most recent score